 In many countries of the world, the fear of spoiling children, often found in the Western world, doesn’t exist.
 In Asia, co-sleeping with babies and children is common.
 Many parents worldwide have trouble understanding the choice of routinely putting newborns to sleep in a separate room.
 The fact is, East or West, when parents respond to their babies’ cries immediately and hold them frequently... babies who get their needs met and who are loved unconditionally as infants... become more independent and confidant children.

 In America, as our kids become adolescents, we often don’t want to burden them with family responsibilities.
 In China, parents do the opposite.
-The older the Chinese children get, the more their parents remind them of obligations to their family.
+The older their children get, the more their parents remind them of obligations to their family.
 Multiple studies have shown that in China, the cultural ideal of not letting adolescents have too many freedoms helps their motivation and their achievement.
-By reminding them of their responsibility to the family and the expectation that their hard work in school is one way to pay back a little for all they have received, adolescents do better in school.
+By reminding them of their responsibility to the family and their expectations in school.

 In Germany, working women go on maternity leave six weeks before they’re due to give birth and are allowed up to eight weeks after their delivery at 100% pay.
 They can also take up to 12 months off at 65% of their pay.
-Self-employed women receive paid leave and may take up to 12 months off, at approximately 60% of their previous year’s income.
 In Norway, mothers or fathers get 10 months of maternity leave at 100% pay or 12 months at 80%.
 Mothers are able to devote uncompromised time to their newborns, as well as their own recuperation.
-Consider what that would be like for American women... http://www.nationalpartnership.org/research-library/work-family/paid-leave/family-act-fact-sheet.pdf
+Consider what that would be like for American women...

 As a New York City parent, I found this fascinating, eye opening, and difficult to watch.
 U.S. Crime rate?
 44th out of 110 countries.
 Japan?
 105th. https://www.numbeo.com/crime/rankings_by_country.jsp